-What you need to know when looking for a rainwater tank pump
+What you need to look for when buying a pump for your rainwater tank

 If you want to buy a rainwater tank pump, the information below is what you need to look for when buying a pump for your rainwater tank.